abuelgasimsaadeldin/yolov5-deepsort-vehicle-counter/README.md

-## Vehicle Classification and Counting
+## Vehicle Localization and Counting

 This system is able to detect and classify vehicles in 4 different classes namely *car*, *motorcycle*, *bus* and *truck* and count the total number of vehicles detected in each of those classes.